-All product that is grown in our vendor's facility is tested at a licensed laboratory, who provide a detailed analysis of the product and its strength.
+All products that are grown in our facility are tested at a licensed laboratory, who provide a detailed analysis of the product and its strength.
 All employees who work in quality control must be capable of reading a laboratory report and understanding the specific tolerances allowed by the state.

-It is the responsibility of the quality control director to insure all employees under their direct supervision understand how the facility provides samples to the independent lab for testing.
+It is the responsibility of the General Manager to ensure all employees under their direct supervision understand how the facility provides samples to the independent lab for testing.